A Streetcar Named Marge: Plot

-While Homer, Bart and Lisa are watching a beauty pageant on television, Marge announces that she is going to audition for a local musical production of A Streetcar Named Desire.
-She explains that she wants to meet new people because she usually spends all day caring for Maggie.
-The family ignores her, and she leaves for her audition, feeling unappreciated by Homer.

-The musical, Oh, Streetcar!, is directed by Llewellyn Sinclair.
-After Ned Flanders is cast as Stanley Kowalski, Marge auditions for Blanche DuBois.
-Llewellyn immediately rejects Marge, explaining that Blanche is supposed to be a "delicate flower being trampled by an uncouth lout".
+Marge announces to the Simpson family that she intends to audition for the role of Blanche DuBois in Oh!
+Streetcar!, a local musical production of A Streetcar Named Desire.
+The family ignores her, and she leaves for her audition, feeling especially unappreciated by Homer.
+The director, Llewellyn Sinclair, immediately rejects Marge, explaining that Blanche is supposed to be a "delicate flower being trampled by an uncouth lout".
 However, as a dejected Marge calls home and takes Homer's dinner order, Llewellyn realizes that she is perfect for the role.